-Amongst other changes, IFRS 9 replaced the incurred loss approach to impairment of IAS 39 with one based on expected credit losses (ECL), which resulted in earlier recognition of credit losses.
+Amongst other changes, IFRS 9 replaced the incurred loss approach to impairment under IAS 39 with a forward-looking model based on expected credit losses (ECL), which resulted in earlier recognition of credit losses.
 This introduced a number of new concepts and changes to the approach to provisioning compared with the methodology under IAS 39.

 The European authorities have recognised the risk that application of IFRS 9 may lead to a sudden significant increase in ECL provisions and consequently a sudden decrease in the capital ratios of institutions.
-Accordingly, Regulation (EU) 2017/2395 (the IFRS 9 Regulation) has been passed in order to introduce transitional periods for mitigating the impact of the introduction of IFRS 9 on own funds applying from 1 January 2018.
+Accordingly, Regulation (EU) 2017/2395 (the IFRS 9 Regulation) has been passed in order to introduce transitional periods for mitigating the impact of the introduction of IFRS 9 on own funds applying from 1 January 2018 by way of amendments to the recast Capital Requirements Regulation.